-We have been taught in schools in different ways, teachers used various visual aids, gestures with nursery rhymes and so on.
+We have taught in schools in different ways, teachers used various visual aids, gestures with nursery rhymes and so on.
 As we grew we had PowerPoint presentations for better understanding.

-A normal lecture is of 45 mins, but do you know the average attention span of humans is not more than 5 minutes.
+A normal lecture is 45 mins, but do you know the average attention span of humans is not more than 5 minutes.
 Moreover, it is a proven fact that humans have nearly 45- 50 thoughts in a minute.
-You might evaluate from this, how distracted we are, how ineffective the learning is.
+You might evaluate from this, how distracting we are, how ineffective the learning is.

-Every now and then teachers have been inventing ways to make students understand things better.
+Now and then teachers have been inventing ways to make students understand things better.
 But until and unless there is active participation from a student, he won’t have effective learning.

 What is Team Teaching?

-As the name suggests it is a group of teachers, working as a team and teaching.
+As the name suggests, it is a group of teachers, working as a team and teaching.
 The team can range from 2 to 5 teachers who will teach the same group of students.

 Team Teaching Method

-Team Teaching Definitions:
+Team Teaching Definition: